Surveillance camera on a pole, blue sky.

 * If you encounter this scenario, change the required port definition to another value; if forwarding port 80 is disallowed, change the port definition on the recorder to 8080 (or another valid port), and open that port instead.

-You can test the success/failure of your Port Forwarding operation by visiting http://www.canyouseeme.org.
-Simply type your newly Forwarded Port value into the Port to Check field and click the ‘Check Port’ button.
+You can test the success or failure of your port forwarding operation by visiting http://www.canyouseeme.org.
+Simply type your newly forwarded port value into the Port to Check field and click the ‘Check Port’ button.

-If you desire Port Forwarding assistance of the Hunt Electronic Technical Support team, please have the following resources available.
+If you desire port forwarding assistance from the Hunt Electronic Technical Support team, please have the following resources available:.

-* A Windows PC connected to the same network subnet/segment as the Hunt recorder
+* A Windows PC connected to the same network subnet or segment as the Hunt Electronic recorder

-* Show My Pc installed on the Windows PC. https://huntcctv.showmypc.com/ (the green link)
+* Show My PC installed on the Windows PC. https://Hunt Electroniccctv.showmypc.com/ (the green link)

 * Access credentials for the routing device.

-* IPv4 address and port assignment/numbers (other than default) defined on the recorder
+* IPv4 address and port assignment/numbers (other than) defined on the recorder

 Support Contact Info